kegel-exercises-for-men-body.jpeg

 Kegel exercises help strengthen the pelvic floor muscles that may be weakened during prostate cancer treatment.
 The prostate is a walnut-sized gland located under the bladder.
 It surrounds the upper part of the urethra, the tube where urine travels from the bladder and through the penis.

-The muscles that surround the prostate gland include the sphincter muscle, the muscle responsible for opening and closing the urethra, and the pelvic floor muscles which support the bladder and control urine flow.
+The muscles that surround the prostate gland include the sphincter muscle, the muscle responsible for opening and closing the urethra, and the pelvic floor muscles, which support the bladder and control urine flow.

 Incontinence (urine leakage) is a common side effect of prostate cancer treatment, including prostatectomy and radiation therapy.
 The pelvic floor muscles are in close proximity to the prostate.
-Any tissue changes surrounding this area can lead to urinary and fecal incontinence, which is typically at its worst as the body heals and inflammation settles soon after treatment.
-Furthermore, the patient may develop deep scar tissue which affects the pelvic floor, leading to long-term changes in the structure and function of the muscles.
+Any tissue changes surrounding this area can lead to urinary and fecal incontinence, typically at its worst as the body heals and inflammation settles soon after treatment.

 The Benefits of Doing Kegel Exercises